Member Publications

 2025

-Lane, Jill, and Yessenia M. Rivera.
-"Leveraging Digital Spaces and Datafication in Communication Research: Contributions of Digital Qualitative Fluidity to Ethnographic Interviewing."
+Lane, Jeffrey, and Yonaira M. Rivera.
+“Leveraging Digital Spaces and Datafication in Communication Research: Contributions of Digital Qualitative Fluidity to Ethnographic Interviewing.”
 Journal of Communication (In Press).

-Rivera, Yessenia M., Monica Moran, and Kelly C. Smith.
-"Exploring the Role of Culture and Cognitive Heuristics in Assessing the Credibility of Cancer (Mis)information on Facebook Among U.S. Latinos."
+Rivera, Yonaira M., Monica Moran, and Kelly C. Smith.
+“Exploring the Role of Culture and Cognitive Heuristics in Assessing the Credibility of Cancer (Mis)information on Facebook Among U.S. Latinos.”
 Health Communication (In Press).

 2024